British Ambassador to Mexico

 Ask the UK government to get a UK document legalised (certified as genuine).

 List of lawyers and interpreters

-A list of English speaking lawyers and translators who may be able to help you with official transactions in Mexico.
-Please note that inclusion in this list does not constitute official endorsement by the British Embassy or the UK government
+Use our list of English speaking lawyers and interpreters if you need help with official transactions in Mexico.
+Please note that inclusion in this list does not constitute official endorsement by the British consulate or the UK government.

 How else we can help

 In addition to the services listed above we can also:

 - provide appropriate help if you have suffered rape or serious assault, are a victim of other crime, or are in hospital

 - offer support and help in a range of other cases, such as child abductions, missing peopleand kidnapping

 - contact family or friends for you if you want